mining, team, on-site

 You will develop:

-• Influencing others - How to communicate with others and to adapt your communication style to achieve outcomes.
+• Influencing others - how to communicate with others and to adapt your communication style to achieve outcomes.

 • Giving and receiving feedback.